Len Fairclough: Development

 When he first appeared in the serial, Len was characterized as a neglectful husband and father, although his wife Nellie never appeared on-screen.
 For many years, Len was programme's central male character, appearing in more episodes than anyone else in 1962, 1965, 1966 and 1972.
 A key element of the character was his relationship with Elsie Tanner.
 Despite a mutual attraction between the pair, the writers never allowed Len and Elsie to get together, as writer Adele Rose explains: "The value of their relationship was always in the spikiness underneath the genuine affection they had for each other.
 It was far more profitable in terms of story and character to keep them with the love-hate relationship going on.
 He was the one who could say things to her that nobody else could and vice versa.
 If we ever brought it to any kind of conclusion, that would have been the end of both the characters' value to the show."

 Len was the first character to swear in Coronation Street.
 As recalls Kershaw: "Coronation Street resisted the use of the word 'bloody' until Episode 190 when Len Fairclough, suffering under the stress of the kidnapping of his friend's baby, used the word to Emily Nugent (Eileen Derbyshire) and immediately apologised.
 Those days have gone forever."

 The other woman in Len's life was Rita Littlewood.
 The character of Rita, initially named Rita Bates, was specifically devised as a love interest for Len, although when Barbara Mullaney was cast the character was linked with her prior one-episode role from 1964.
 Five years later, producer Bill Podmore decided that they would finally tie the knot.
 He was surprised to be met with opposition from the actors: "Peter and Barbara argued that a wedding could be the beginning of the end for their characters.
 Len and Rita were cornerstones of the Street, and they imagined that a marriage could chip the bedrock away.
-Their individual independence within the programme would disappear first and that, they feared, would be swiftly followed by a watering down of their story-lines.
+Their individual independence within the programme would disappear first and that, they feared, would be swiftly followed by a watering down of their storylines.
 Frankly, they didn't want to share."
 The wedding was watched by 16.90 million viewers - the programme's highest audience figure of the decade - and the TV Times celebrated with a wedding souvenir magazine.